Recombinant Human Endoglin / CD105 Protein (Catalog#10149-H08H)

-This antibody was produced from a hybridoma resulting from the fusion of a mouse myeloma with B cells obtained from a mouse immunized with purified, recombinant Human Endoglin / CD105 (rh Endoglin / CD105 ; Catalog#10149-H08H; NP_001108225.1; Met1-Gly586).
-The IgG fraction of the cell culture supernatant was purified by Protein A affinity chromatography.
+This antibody was produced from a hybridoma resulting from the fusion of a mouse myeloma with B cells obtained from a mouse immunized with purified, recombinant Human Endoglin / CD105 (rh Endoglin / CD105 ; Catalog#10149-H08H; NP_001108225.1; Met1-Gly586) and conjugated with PerCP under optimum conditions, the unreacted PerCP was removed.

 Monoclonal Mouse IgG2b Clone #13

 Aqueous solution containing 0.5% BSA and 0.09% sodium azide

 This antibody is shipped as liquid solution at ambient temperature.
 Upon receipt, store it immediately at the temperature recommended below.

 This antibody can be stored at 2℃-8℃ for twelve months without detectable loss of activity.
 Protected from prolonged exposure to light.
 Do not freeze !
 Sodium azide is toxic to cells and should be disposed of properly.
 Flush with large volumes of water during disposal.